Heritage Days: Rediscover the Faculty

 Places to visit and activities:

-• Self-guided tours depart every 10 minutes, meeting point in the Atrium, groups of 20 people.
+• Self-guided tours depart every 10 minutes; meet at the Atrium; groups of 20 people.

 • Dr. Christophe Bonnel will present a slideshow on innovative teaching methods near the simulation platform.

-• Teaching, administrative, and technical staff will welcome the public.
+• Teaching, administrative, and technical staff will be on hand to assist visitors.

 Rabelais Amphitheater